The Ponderings of Yaj Ekim

 No bird has ever written down even one chirp.

-This dreamtime would be without even one history
+This dreamtime would be without even one history,

-Had humankind not conspired otherwise.
+Had humankind not imagined otherwise.

 268